aiverify-foundation/moonshot/docs/user_guide/cli/benchmarking.md

     ![list of cookbooks](cli_images/cookbooks.png)

-2. To under more about how to run a cookbook, enter:
+2. To understand more about how to run a cookbook, enter:

         run_cookbook -h